Ryan McKenna (baseball): Baltimore Orioles

 On April 1, 2023, in a game against the Boston Red Sox, McKenna dropped a Masataka Yoshida fly ball with 2 outs in the bottom of the 9th inning and the Orioles ahead by 1 run.
 Catching the ball would have ended the game and given the Orioles the win.
 Baltimore, leading 7–1 at one point, would lose the game after the next batter, Adam Duvall, hit a walk-off 2-run homerun two pitches later off of Félix Bautista.
 On June 24, McKenna entered a game against the Seattle Mariners in the ninth inning as a defensive replacement for Anthony Santander.
 In the bottom of the tenth, McKenna came up to bat in Santander's spot, and hit a two–run, walk–off home run off of Justin Topa to seal the comeback for Baltimore.
 In 88 games for the Orioles in 2023, he hit .254/.316/.361 with two home runs and 18 RBI.

 McKenna was optioned to Triple–A Norfolk to begin the 2024 season.
 However, on March 28, 2024, McKenna was designated for assignment following multiple roster moves.
 He cleared waivers and was sent outright to Norfolk on March 31.
 On April 26, McKenna had his contract selected to the major league roster, replacing the struggling Jackson Holliday, who was sent down to Triple–A Norfolk.
 In nine games for Baltimore, he went 3–for–8 (.375) with two home runs and two RBI.
 On May 13, McKenna was designated for assignment after Austin Hays returned from the injured list.

 San Francisco Giants

 On May 18, 2024, McKenna was claimed off waivers by the San Francisco Giants.
 In four games for the Giants, he went 0–for–6 with one stolen base.
 On May 28, McKenna was designated for assignment by San Francisco.
 He cleared waivers and was sent outright to the Triple–A Sacramento River Cats on May 31.
 In 18 games for Sacramento, he hit .227/.308/.349 with two home runs, eight RBI, and six stolen bases.
 He also played in eight additional games split between the rookie–level Arizona Complex League Giants and Double–A Richmond Flying Squirrels.
 McKenna was released by the Giants organization on August 3.

 Philadelphia Phillies

 On August 5, 2024, McKenna signed a minor league contract with the Philadelphia Phillies organization.
-On November 6, he elected free agency.
+He made 25 appearances for the Triple-A Lehigh Valley IronPigs, slashing .190/.296/.345 with two home runs, 13 RBI, and six stolen bases.
+McKenna elected free agency following the season on November 6.

+On June 9, 2026, after a year of inactivity, McKenna announced his retirement from professional baseball.